art-from-the-machine/Mantella/docs/pages/issues_qna.md

 3: If you're running a modlist that uses Root builder, there might be a sync issue between Mantella and your game.
 Make sure you load the game first then load Mantella after to avoid the _Mantella text files getting out of sync.

+4: Double check that you installed the correct version of the Mantella Mod : desktop or VR.

 </details>
 <br>